Classes

 Subject Listings

+EAPS faculty and instructors teach a wide range of undergraduate and graduate classes.
 Please visit the Registrar’s Subject Listing for a searchable, comprehensive list of our offered classes.
+Schedules of EAPS classes are provided below for convenience for each term.

 EAPS also maintains a running spreadsheet of class offerings along with a 4-year projected subject plan.
 Disclaimer: this subject plan can change frequently and should be considered as a tentative, unofficial guideline only.
 The further out the subject occurs, there may be more uncertainty.

-Please note that the MIT-WHOI Joint Program manages the classes offered within their program.
-The classes listed in the Registrar’s subject listing and the EAPS 4-year subject plan are based on the information we have received to date.
-The most reliable source for MIT-WHOI Joint Program information is the Joint Program classes web page.
+NOTE: the MIT-WHOI Joint Program manages the classes offered within the program.
+The Registrar’s subject listing and the EAPS 4-year subject plan are based on the information we have received to date.
+Visit the Joint Program classes page for the most reliable source of program information.

 Questions? eaps-ed-office@mit.edu